Ti-15A1-33Nb (at.%) and T-21A1-29Nb (at.%) Alloys for Biomedical Implant Applications

 Description of Technology

 The invention includes two new metal alloys, Ti-15Al-33Nb(at.%) and Ti-21Al-29Nb(at.%), for use in biomedical implant applications.
-Currently the most commonly used alloy for implants, Ti-6Al-4V, includes vanadium which is potentially toxic in elemental form.
-Substitution of niobium for vanadium is attractive as this does not result in degradation of several mechanical properties, and the microstructural phases present in Ti-Al-Nb alloys are similar to those in the Ti-V-Al system.
+Substitution of niobium for potentially toxic vanadium is attractive as this does not result in degradation of several mechanical properties.
+The microstructural phases present in Ti-Al-Nb alloys are also similar to those in the Ti-V-Al system.
+Alloy characterization (XRD, SEM, optical microscopy), mechanical property measurements (fatigue, tensile, creep, etc.), cytotoxicity, and biocompatibility experiments have been undertaken.

 - Eliminates toxicity: Niobium is nontoxic whereas vanadium is toxic in elemental form and may have long term adverse effects on patients.